Body Dysmorphic Disorder

 • 2.4% of adults in the United States struggle with BDD, almost equally between men and women (DSM-5-TR)

-• Two-thirds of people with BDD have an onset before age 18 (DSM-5-TR)
+• Two-thirds of people with BDD have onset of BDD before age 18 (DSM-5-TR)

 How is BDD Treated?

 Enhancing motivation is key to starting therapy.
 Without engagement in the therapeutic process, no progress can be made.
-Motivational Interviewing can be extremely helpful in this process, as well as recognizing the ambivalence and resistance that’s often present with people with BDD.
-This work also can aid with keeping a person in treatment when they have setbacks in progress.
+Motivational Interviewing can be extremely helpful in this process, as well as recognizing the ambivalence and resistance that’s often present in people with BDD.
+This work also can aid with keeping a person in treatment if they have setbacks in progress.

-Cognitive behavioral therapy (CBT) is the core of treatment for BDD, with specific protocols for the disorder.
-This includes psychoeducation, cognitive work on self-defeating thoughts, exposure and response prevention, and mirror retraining.
-Acceptance and Commitment Therapy (ACT) can also be extremely beneficial to treating people with BDD, specifically values-based work.
+Cognitive behavioral therapy (CBT) is the first-line therapy for BDD, with specific protocols for the disorder.
+This includes psychoeducation, cognitive work on self-defeating thoughts, exposure and ritual prevention, and mirror retraining.
+Acceptance and Commitment Therapy (ACT), including values-based work, may be helpful when added to CBT, but research studies on the effectiveness of ACT for BDD are extremely limited, and more research studies are needed to see how effective it is for BDD.

 ADAA Resources